 Might you establish a food pantry for those needing assistance?

 Does your congregation or community consist of high-risk groups such as the elderly, the homeless or those immunosuppressed?
 Is so, how can you assist them?

-How will you share local information and referrals to community-based services in the event of an outbreak?
+How will you share local information and referrals to community-based services?

 Community Mitigation Strategy (PDF)